Sevastopol: Ancient Chersonesus

 In the 6th century BC, a Greek colony was established in the area of the modern-day city.
 The Greek city of Chersonesus existed for almost two thousand years, first as an independent democracy and later as part of the Bosporan Kingdom.
 In the 13th and 14th centuries, it was sacked by the Golden Horde several times and was finally totally abandoned.
-The modern day city of Sevastopol has no connection to the ancient and medieval Greek city, but the ruins are a popular tourist attraction located on the outskirts of the city.
+The modern day city of Sevastopol has no connection to the ancient and medieval Greek city other than geographical location, but the ruins are a popular tourist attraction located on the outskirts of the city.

 Part of the Russian Empire

-Sevastopol was founded in June 1783 as a base for a naval squadron under the name Akhtiar (White Cliff), by Rear Admiral Thomas MacKenzie (Foma Fomich Makenzi), a native Scot in Russian service; soon after Russia annexed the Crimean Khanate.
-Five years earlier, Alexander Suvorov ordered that earthworks be erected along the harbour and Russian troops be placed there.
+Sevastopol was founded in June 1783 as a base for a naval squadron under the name Akhtiar (White Cliff), by Rear Admiral Thomas MacKenzie ("Foma Fomich Makenzi"), a native Scot in Russian service; soon after, the Russian Empire annexed the Crimean Khanate.
+Five years earlier, Alexander Suvorov had ordered that earthworks be erected along the harbour and Russian troops be placed there.
+The Crimean Tatar version of this name is now written Aqyar.

-In February 1784, Catherine the Great ordered Grigory Potemkin to build a fortress there and call it Sevastopol.
+In February 1784, Catherine the Great ordered Grigory Potyomkin to build a fortress there and call it Sevastopol.
 The realisation of the initial building plans fell to Captain Fyodor Ushakov who in 1788 was named commander of the port and of the Black Sea squadron.
-The city was established on western shore of Southern Bay which branches away from bigger Sevastopol Bay.
-The ruins of the ancient Chersonesus were situated to the west.
+The city was established on the western shore of Southern Bay which branches away from the bigger Sevastopol Bay.
+The ruins of ancient Chersonesus were situated to the west.
 The newly built settlement became an important naval base and later a commercial seaport.
 In 1797, under an edict issued by Emperor Paul I, the military stronghold was again renamed Akhtiar.
 Finally, on 29 April (10 May), 1826, the Senate returned the city's name to Sevastopol.
 In 1803 to 1864 along with Mykolaiv the city was part of Nikolayev–Sevastopol Military Governorate.
+The town had 3,000 inhabitants by the 1840s.